NASA’s Wide-Field Infrared Survey Explorer: Asteroid Hunters Spot Two Comets, Near-Earth Objects

 NASA says there are two possible explanations for the existence of the near-Earth objects.
 One theory suggests the bodies are true comets.
 The other has to do with the straying of objects from time to time away from the volatile environment of the asteroid belt.

-On Thursday, Inquisitr reported another update for space enthusiasts.
+On Thursday, the Inquisitr reported another update for space enthusiasts.
 Not to be confused with the two comets discovered by the WISE program, according to the space agency, another celestial body is flying by Earth on New Year’s Day 2017.

 “NASA is reporting that on New Year’s Eve, comet 45P/Honda-Mrkos-Pajdusakova is going to be visible from locations in the Northern Hemisphere, including New York City and London.
 However, unlike Halley’s comet, Hale-Bopp, and PanSTARRS, which were each visible with the naked eye, this year’s New Year’s comet is expected only to be visible with binoculars or telescopes.”